Zambezi: Fish stocks management

 As of 2017, the situation of overfishing in the upper Zambezi and its tributaries was considered dire, in part because of weak enforcement of the respective fisheries acts and regulations.
 The fish stocks of Lake Liambezi in the eastern Caprivi Strip were found to be depleted, and surveys indicated a decline in the whole Zambezi-Kwando-Chobe River system.
 Illegal fishing (by foreign nationals employed by Namibians) and commercially minded individuals, exploited the resources to the detriment of local markets and the communities whose culture and economy depend on these resources.

 Namibian officials have consequently banned monofilament nets and imposed a closing period of about 3 months every year to allow the fish to breed.
 They also appointed village fish guards and the Kayasa Channel in the Impalila conservancy area was declared a fisheries reserve.
 The Namibian ministry also promotes aquaculture and plans to distribute thousands of fingerlings to registered small-scale fish farmers of the region.

 EUS outbreak

 In September 2007, epizootic ulcerative syndrome (EUS) killed hundreds of sore-covered fish in the river.
 Zambia agriculture minister Ben Kapita asked experts to investigate the outbreak to probe the cause to find out if the disease can be transmitted to humans.

+Environmental challenges

+The Zambezi River basin is increasingly affected by climate variability, rapid population growth, land-use change, and water infrastructure development.
+These pressures have altered natural flow regimes, particularly downstream of the Kariba and Cahora Bassa dams, with consequences for floodplain ecosystems, fisheries, and sediment transport.

+Seasonal flooding remains essential for maintaining wetlands such as the Barotse Floodplain and the Zambezi Delta.
+These floodplains support fisheries, wildlife habitats, agriculture, and groundwater recharge, while also providing ecosystem services that sustain millions of people.

+Conservation initiatives coordinated through the Zambezi Watercourse Commission (ZAMCOM) seek to improve integrated water resources management among the eight riparian states by promoting sustainable development, biodiversity conservation, and transboundary cooperation.